Sunday, 17 November 2024

 Fans’ reactions to Sony’s measures

 The move has sparked mixed reactions.
-Japanese gamers have generally expressed gratitude for the effort, feeling that the restrictions offer some against scalping.
+Japanese gamers have generally expressed gratitude for the effort, feeling that the restrictions offer some protection against scalping.
 Many believe the measures will help genuine fans get their hands on the anniversary console, especially those who have been loyal PlayStation users for years.
 However, some still feel Sony could have done more to combat the issue.
 While this approach helps Japanese customers, those overseas who hoped for similar conditions feel disappointed.

 The absence of similar pre-order conditions for international buyers has frustrated fans worldwide.
 Many had hoped for a global solution to the scalping problem, as the high resale prices continue to exclude everyday consumers from obtaining this special edition of the PS5 Pro.